JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 _Limitation: `UNIQUE` keyword **must** be used together with `RETURN`._

 For example, the following query may return multiple rows containing the same values.
-In the below example, Peter Parker may use the same username across different applications.
+In the below example, Peter Parker is using the same username across different applications.

 ```j1ql